 I use my Pegasus R4 configured as RAID 5 for video editing – if one drive fails, the others have all the data and I can hot-swap that drive and move on relatively quickly.

-So my first thought was – how can I maximize a Pegasus R4 that came with 4x 1tb drives?
-I’ve recently purchased Western Digital WD 6TB Drives” for the Drobos we use as local backups, without problems, so thought these would be a good bet.
+So, for the upgrade, my first thought was – how can I maximize a Pegasus R4 that came with 4x 1tb drives?
+I’ve recently purchased Western Digital WD 6TB Drives for the Drobos we use as local USB backups, without problems, so thought these would be a good bet.

-But there weren’t any drives bigger than 4tb, and no Western Digital.
-Promise have a Live Chat facility, and an agent responded immediately – but could not confirm if any drives larger than 4tb could work successfully with my Pegasus R4, as none had been tested.
+But there weren’t any drives bigger than 4tb, and no mention of Western Digital.
+Promise had a Live Chat facility, and an agent responded immediately – but could not confirm if any drives larger than 4tb could work successfully with my Pegasus R4, as none had been tested.

-The agent also confirmed another important couple of points when upgrading drives in a RAID:
+The agent also confirmed another important couple of points when upgrading all of the drives in a RAID:

-- all drives should be the same capacity and ideally be identical drives; if you put a 4tb drive in a RAID where the other drives are 2tb, that 4tb drive will only show up as 2tb
+- All drives should be the same capacity; if you put a 4tb drive in a RAID where the other drives are 2tb, that 4tb drive will only show up as 2tb